 DPI imported functions are essentially proxies for native SystemVerilog functions.
 Native SystemVerilog functions always operate in the scope of their declaration site.
-For example, a native SystemVerilog function f() may be declared in a module f() may be called via hierarchical reference from code in a distant design region.
-Function f() is said to execute in the context (aka. instantiated scope) of top.il_m, since it has unqualified visibility only for variables local to that specific instance of f() does not have unqualified visibility for any variables in the calling code's scope.
+For example, a native SystemVerilog function f() may be declared in a module m which is instantiated as top.il_m.
+The top.il_m instance of f() may be called via hierarchical reference from code in a distant design region.
+Function f() is said to execute in the context (aka. instantiated scope) of top.il_m, since it has unqualified visibility only for variables local to that specific instance of m.
+Function f() does not have unqualified visibility for any variables in the calling code's scope.